Introduction To Algorithms 3rd Edition

 24.5 Proofs of shortest-paths properties

-25.1 Shortest paths and matrix multiplication
+25.1 Shortest paths and matrix multiplication26 Maximum Flow

 25.2 The Floyd-Warshall algorithm